-CCUSA-First Quarter 2014 and 2013.
+CCUSA-Second Quarter 2014 and 2013.
 See note 3 of our condensed consolidated financial statements for further discussion on the impact of the AT&T Acquisition.

-Net revenues for the first quarter of 2014 increased by \$142.6 million, or 20%, from the same period in the prior year.
-This increase in net revenues resulted from an increase from the same period in the prior year in (1) site rental revenues of \$133.5 million, or 23%, and (2) network services and other revenues of \$9.1 million, or 8%.
+Net revenues for the second quarter of 2014 increased by \$181.6 million, or 26%, from the same period in the prior year.
+This increase in net revenues resulted from an increase from the same period in the prior year in (1) site rental revenues of \$127.2 million, or 22%, and (2) network services and other revenues of \$54.4 million, or 48%.

-The AT&T Acquisition increased our site rental revenues for the first quarter of 2014 from the same period in the prior year as discussed in "Item 2.
-MD&A-General Overview".
-The increase in site rental revenues was also impacted by the following items, inclusive of straight-line accounting, in no particular order: new tenant additions across our entire portfolio, renewals or extensions of customer contracts, escalations, other acquisitions, and cancellations of customer contracts.
+The AT&T Acquisition increased our site rental revenues for the second quarter of 2014 from the same period in the prior year as discussed in "Item 2.
+MD&A-General Overview."
+The increase in site rental revenues was also impacted by the following items, inclusive of straight-line accounting, in no particular order: new tenant additions across our entire portfolio, renewals or extensions of customer contracts, escalations, other acquisitions, and non-renewals of customer contracts.
 Tenant additions were influenced by our customers' upgrading to LTE and their ongoing efforts to improve network quality and capacity.

-Site rental gross margins for the first quarter of 2014 increased by \$82.5 million, or 20%, from the same period in the prior year.
-The increase in the site rental gross margins was related to the previously mentioned 23% increase in site rental revenues, primarily as a result of the AT&T Acquisition and the growth in our site rental activities.
-The \$82.5 million incremental margin represents 62% of the related increase in site rental revenues, inclusive of (1) the impact of the AT&T Acquisition and (2) the 85% incremental margin from our other wireless infrastructure.
+Site rental gross margins for the second quarter of 2014 increased by \$69.4 million, or 17%, from the same period in the prior year.
+The increase in the site rental gross margins was related to the previously mentioned 22% increase in site rental revenues, primarily as a result of the AT&T Acquisition and the growth in our site rental activities.
+The \$69.4 million incremental margin represents 55% of the related increase in site rental revenues, inclusive of (1) the impact of the towers acquired in the AT&T Acquisition, which have a lower average tenancy than the average tenancy for our other wireless infrastructure, and (2) the high incremental margin from our other wireless infrastructure.

-Network services and other gross margin increased by \$9.2 million, or 20%, from the same period in the prior year.
-The increase in our gross margin from our network services and other revenues is a reflection of the volume of activity from carrier network enhancements such as LTE upgrades and the volume and mix of network services work.
+Network services and other gross margin increased by \$18.5 million, or 39%, from the same period in the prior year.
+The increase in our gross margin from our network services and other revenues is a reflection of (1) the volume of activity from carrier network enhancements such as LTE upgrades, (2) the volume and mix of network services work, and (3) the expansion in the size of our wireless infrastructure portfolio due to acquisitions.
 Our network services offering is of a variable nature as these revenues are not under long-term contracts.

-General and administrative expenses for the first quarter of 2014 increased by \$6.1 million, or approximately 12%, from the same period in the prior year.
-General and administrative expenses were 7% of net revenues for the first quarter of 2014 compared to 8% of net revenues for the first quarter of 2013.
+General and administrative expenses for the second quarter of 2014 increased by \$14.1 million, or approximately 29%, from the same period in the prior year.
+General and administrative expenses were 7% of net revenues for the second quarter of 2014 and for the second quarter of 2013.
 General and administrative expenses are inclusive of stock-based compensation charges.
-The increase in general and administrative expenses in nominal dollars was commensurate with the growth in our business as a result of our AT&T Acquisition.
-Typically, our general and administrative expenses do not significantly increase as a result of the co-location of additional tenants on our wireless infrastructure.
+The increase in general and administrative expenses in nominal dollars was commensurate with the growth in our business, including (1) the expansion in the size of our wireless infrastructure portfolio primarily due to acquisitions and (2) growth in network services.
+Typically, our general and administrative expenses do not significantly increase as a result of new tenant additions on our wireless infrastructure.

-Adjusted EBITDA for the first quarter of 2014 increased by \$87.5 million, or 21%, from the same period in the prior year.
+Adjusted EBITDA for the second quarter of 2014 increased by \$84.1 million, or 20%, from the same period in the prior year.
 Adjusted EBITDA was positively impacted by the AT&T Acquisition and the growth in our site rental and network services activities.